azavalny/data-structures-algorithms/README.md

 ### Priority Queues
 * elements added via comparison and have ordering or weighting to them

+## More useful Array algorithms

+### Two Pointer
+Use two pointers to iterate through an array often bringing array problems from $O(n^2)$ to $O(n)$.
+This can be done in two ways:
+1. Left pointer at the start of the array and right pointer at the end.
+While left < right, you move through the entire array at once.
+The Two Sum series, container with most rainwater, and trapping rainwater are great examples.
+2. You can use the two pointer approach with linked lists by having a slow and fast pointer (pointer iterating through two nodes at a time) for many linkedlist problems.

+### Sliding Window

 ## Sorting & Searching Algorithms
 Essential: